 After hours and on weekends, a Public Information Officer (PIO) is on-call for emergencies and significant breaking news events.
 After hours, the on-call PIO will generally not have information regarding routine police cases.
 In addition, on-call PIO's are not available to provide updated information about previous cases, or details regarding incidents that are primarily being handled by other agencies.

 The Records Section provides fingerprinting for non-criminal purposes including; pre-employment and handgun permit applications.
 We do not offer fingerprinting services for immigration or alcohol licenses.
-This service is available every Tuesday through Friday between 8:00 am and 2:30 pm.
+This service is available Monday through Thursday from 8 a.m. to 2:30 p.m. and Fridays from 8 a.m. to noon.
 There is a $10.00 charge for this service.
 We do not provide fingerprinting cards.
 Fingerprinting cards should be provided by the organization requesting that you get fingerprinting done.